adl5423/shrimpl-language/README.md

 * Variables and expressions
 * Functions and classes (with static methods)
+* Control flow expressions (`if / elif / else`, `repeat`)
 * Built‑in helpers for text, numbers, vectors/tensors, dataframes, and linear regression
 * HTTP client utilities for calling external APIs
 * Optional AI helpers for calling OpenAI models (chat‑style responses and JSON payloads)
+* Optional static type annotations configured in JSON

 ### Safety

-* Runtime checks catch errors whenever possible and report **clear messages**.
+* Runtime checks catch errors wherever possible and report **clear messages**.
 * Static analysis warns about:

   * unused path parameters
   * unused function/method parameters
   * duplicate endpoints with the same method and path
+* JSON Schema validation rejects malformed requests before Shrimpl code runs.
+* A simple type checker can detect type mismatches between annotated functions and their bodies.

-These diagnostics are visible both in the terminal and inside editor integrations via the LSP.
+Diagnostics are visible both in the terminal, in `__shrimpl/diagnostics`, and inside editor integrations via the LSP.

 ---